TynanSylvester/TyD/Proposal - patches.md

     # Do not do this!
 Localization erasing game data.
     @greetingsDialogueSequence
     [
-        0 > {text "I just have one question for you."}
+        0 : {text : "I just have one question for you."}
-        1 > {text "Do you feel lucky?"}
+        1 : {text : "Do you feel lucky?"}
-        2 > {text "Well, do you, punk?"}
+        2 : {text : "Well, do you, punk?"}
     ]

+## Discussion

+We had two separate patch systems in RimWorld: One for localization, and one for modding.
+The localization system was relatively clean, but could have been made more concise and easy to use.
+The modding system worked, but was very verbose - it was based on XML's XPath system.
+This proposal attempts to do better than both, in one syntax.

+Patches sometimes have to modify data that may or may not be present, or may be in one of several forms.
+For example, if a mod wants to support multiple game versions, or wants to patch data in other mods.
+The patch system has to be flexible enough to support such cases.

 ## Ideas

-* Change conditional `=` to `==` and change assignment operator `>` to `=`.
-Then `>` and `<` can be used in conditionals.

-* Count indices from 1 instead of 0.
-This'll be easier for translators.

-* Specify how patches can be interleaved with declarations, possibly in the same files.

-* Add an optional `?` character to operators, to mean 'optional'.
-If the node isn't found, an optional patch will be silently ignored, whereas a standard patch would generate an error.

 * Ability to select the nth record with a given name.
 Otherwise it's quite tricky to address multiple records with the same names, since you need to use index alone.
 This may just want a jump operator that jumps to the currently-selected nodes.

+* More filters using mathematical inequalities `<`, `>`, `<=`, `>=`.
+These would just parse the value as a decimal and do the comparison, throwing an error if a non-decimal value is found.

 * Custom extensible operator syntax.
 We use the below syntax to allow defining either custom patch operator, or more exotic patch operators.
 So patches can do weird game-specific things like, say, capitalize all text, offset numbers by a certain amount, and so on.

-    :CUSTOM_OPERATOR_NAME OPERATOR_DATA
+    %CUSTOM_OPERATOR_NAME OPERATOR_DATA

-* Selection by handle attribute:
+* Add a filter by attribute (possibly including arbitrary attributes):

-    *handle=value     Select a node by its handle PawnKind & *handle=GoblinBase/speed > 25       # Replace a value in a def based on its handle
+    *handle=value                              #Select a node by its handle PawnKind & *handle=GoblinBase/speed : 25  # Replace a value in a def based on its handle

-### Idea - Implied pathing in lists

-This is a special rule for pathing to children of lists while in list scope.
+* Implied pathing in lists: This is a special rule for pathing to children of lists while in list scope.

 While in the scope of a list, paths which don't start with an index are implied to start with an index for the nth entry in the list (as it currently exists in the patch sequence).